-Adventure travel is one of my favourite ways to travel.
+Adventure travel is one of my favorite ways to travel.
 So when I found out about Large minority and their road trip on a tuk-tuk challenge I had to do it!
 Adventure in Srilanka couldn’t have been better without this Lanka challenge.
 Continue reading for the tips and how it all went.

 Not many people travel to Sri Lanka but it is one of the cheapest and beautiful island countries to visit in South Asia.
-Sinhala, English and Tamil are three official languages and the population is approx 21.4 million.
+Sinhala, English, and Tamil are three official languages and the population is approx 21.4 million.
 And the good news is?
 As Australians, we don’t need a Srilankan visa anymore (just fill up a form when landing at the Srilankan airport).

 So what do Large Minority do?
-They provide adventure-filled holidays aka team-based competitive group travel experiences from Tuk Tuk challenge in Srilanka and Cambodia to navigating Colombia’s Amazon River in a canoe and island hopping in the Philippines.
-They put in all the hard work and organised everything for the participants.
+They provide adventure-filled holidays aka team-based competitive group travel experiences from the Tuk Tuk challenge in Srilanka and Cambodia to navigating Colombia’s Amazon River in a canoe and island hopping in the Philippines.
+They put in all the hard work and organized everything for the participants.
 All you have to do is turn up, get in, drive and make memories!
 Check a map every now and then and make friends from all over the world! (yeah, you can be competitive and still make friends right?:)

 And the best part?
-They also allocate ten per cent of each adventure sold to flagship charity projects and tree planting campaigns.
+They also allocate ten percent of each adventure sold to flagship charity projects and tree planting campaigns.
 I felt great to be supporting a company that believes in giving back.

 Adventure in Srilanka with a tuk-tuk

 - 1. Install the Uber App